-"SPDR Bloomberg Barclays Euro Government Bond UCITS ETF" is an exchange-traded investment fund (ETF).
-It refers to the Bloomberg Barclays Euro Treasury Bond Index.
-This index reflects the development of European government bonds .
+"SPDR Bloomberg Euro Government Bond UCITS ETF" is an exchange-traded investment fund (ETF).
+It refers to the Bloomberg Euro Treasury Bond Index.
+This index reflects the development of stocks .
 The ETF replicates its index using physical replication with sampling, so it contains the most important securities of its reference index.
-The ETF's earnings (interest payments) are distributed to the investors.
+The ETF's earnings (dividends) are distributed to the investors.
 The fund company SPDR claims a total expense ratio (TER) of 0.15% per year.
 The yearly average divergence from the index performance (Tracking Difference) since 2012 was 0.10% per year.
 Therefore, the ETF was slightly less expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size